Another new breakfast cafe

 Heading on through the fairly affluent looking village we turned a corner and we faced with the parish church of St David (oddly enough) in front of us.
 The stone church was built between the 12th and 15th centuries and underwent a Victorian restoration in the 19th century.
 The building has Doulting stone dressings and a tiled roof and consists of a two-bay chancel and three-bay nave with one-bay transepts.
 The three-stage octagonal north-west tower was added in the 15th century.

-There was a Commanwelath War Graves sign by the gate and I wondered if it might be for the grave of a former Sexey’s pupil who lost his life in Afghanistan in 2012, so I took a quick walk amongst the graves to investigate.
-All I could see was the grave of an 18 year old who lost his life at the end of World War I, just five days before the armistice was signed in November 1918.
+There was a Commonwealth War Graves sign by the gate and I wondered if it might be for the grave of a former Sexey’s pupil who lost his life in Afghanistan in 2012, so I took a quick walk amongst the graves to investigate.
+All I could see was the grave of an 18 year old who lost his life at the very end of World War I, just five days before the armistice was signed in November 1918.

 Comments